 Types of Priestesses, or Hiereiai

 The speech is especially significant since it is the fullest extant narrative of the life of a woman in the classical period.
 It is valuable for what it says about women and gender relations in the classical world.
-Accordingly, it is today frequently used in teaching about Athenian law and society as well.
+Accordingly, today, it is frequently used in teaching about Athenian law and society.

 The laws which set out the qualifications for a basilinna were inscribed on a stele which stood in the sanctuary of Dionysus at Limnai.
 She was expected to be of Athenian birth and not previously married.

-Most scholars consider that this would have happened on the second day of the festival of “Choes.”
-However, others believe that it in fact happened on the first day of the festival called “Pithoigia.”
+Most scholars believe that this would have happened on the second day of the festival of “Choes.”
+However, others say it in fact happened on the first day of the festival called “Pithoigia.”

 Gerarai (Greek: Γεραραί), also known by the latinized form Gerarae, were priestesses of Dionysus (who was called Bacchus by the Romans) in ancient Greek ritual.
-They presided over sacrifices and participated in the festivals of Theoinia and Iobaccheia that took place during the month of Anthesteria, among other duties.
+They presided over sacrifices and participated in the festivals of Theoinia and Iobaccheia that took place during the month of Anthesteria among their other duties.

 The Peleiades (Greek: Πελειάδες, “doves”) were the sacred women of Zeus and the Mother Goddess, Dione, at the Oracle at Dodona.
 Pindar made a reference to the Pleiades as the “peleiades” a flock of doves.